The West's megadrought will persist and may get worse in coming months. Water availability is a high concern - KESQ

 Given the combined forecast of low precipitation and high temperatures, “it’s very likely, or makes sense, that areas will certainly some of the drought areas will become worse,” Jon Gottschalck, a chief at NOAA’s Climate Prediction Center, said at a news conference.

-“[The forecasts] are not favorable” for the drought, Justin Mankin, the co-lead for NOAA’s Drought Task Force, told CNN.
+“[The forecasts] are not favorable” for the drought, Justin Mankin, assistant professor of geography at Dartmouth College and co-lead of NOAA’s Drought Task Force, told CNN.
 “I think you’re going to see a rapid re-establishment of conditions analogous to last fall quite quickly across a number of states.”

 A recent study found the period from 2000 to 2021 was the driest in 1,200 years for the West.
 Last year’s drought severity was “exceptional,” those researchers said.